Andrew Vaughn Player Props: White Sox vs. Rangers

 Andrew Vaughn At The Plate

-- In 38.8% of his games this year, Vaughn has had at least one RBI.
-He's picked up more than one in 14.3% and driven in three or more of his team's runs in five contests.
+- In 38 games this year (38.4%), Vaughn has picked up an RBI, and in 14 of those games (14.1%) he had more than one.
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.